-Working with, the Canadian Pacific Trials Association the Honda Centre is sponsoring two Trials in 2018
+Working with, the Canadian Pacific Trials Association the Honda Centre supports trials in British Columbia

 OBSERVED TRIALS IS A UNIQUE FORM OF MOTORCYCLE COMPETITION WHERE BALANCE AND CONTROL IS REQUIRED – NOT SPEED